moinwiki/moin/docs/devel/development.rst

 -------------------------
 How does moin know what the HTML rendering of an item looks like?

-Each Item has some mimetype that is stored in the metadata, also called the input mimetype.
+Each Item has some contenttype that is stored in the metadata, also called the input contenttype.
-We also know what we want as output, also called the output mimetype.
+We also know what we want as output, also called the output contenttype.

 Moin uses converters to transform the input data into the output data in multiple steps.
-It also has a registry that knows all converters and their supported input and output mimetypes.
+It also has a registry that knows all converters and their supported input and output mimetypes / contenttypes.

-For example, if the mimetype is `text/x-moin-wiki`, it will find that the input converter handling this is the one defined in `converter.moinwiki_in`.
+For example, if the contenttype is `text/x-moin-wiki;charset=utf-8`, it will find that the input converter handling this is the one defined in `converter.moinwiki_in`.
 It then feeds the data of this item into this converter.
 The converter parses this input and creates an in-memory `dom tree` representation from it.

 This dom tree is then transformed through multiple dom-to-dom converters for example::